Edmund of Langley, 1st Duke of York: Marriage

-After Isabella's death in 1392, Langley married his second cousin once removed Joan Holland, whose great-grandfather Edmund of Woodstock, 1st Earl of Kent, was the half-brother of Langley's grandfather Edward II; she and Langley were thus both descended from King Edward I. The young Joan was the granddaughter of his late sister-in-law Joan of Kent.
+After Isabella's death in 1392, Langley married his second cousin once removed, Joan Holland, whose great-grandfather Edmund of Woodstock, 1st Earl of Kent, was the half-brother of Langley's grandfather Edward II; she and Langley were thus both descended from King Edward I. The young Joan was the granddaughter of his late sister-in-law Joan of Kent.
 The marriage produced no children.

 Shakespeare's Duke of York

 Edmund, the 1st Duke of York, is a major character in Shakespeare's Richard II.
 In the play, Edmund resigns his position as an adviser to his nephew Richard II, but is reluctant to betray the king.
 He eventually agrees to side with Henry Bolingbroke to help him regain the lands Richard confiscated after the death of Bolingbroke's father, John of Gaunt.
 After Bolingbroke deposes Richard and is crowned Henry IV, Edmund discovers a plot by his son Aumerle (Edward of Norwich) to assassinate the new king.
 Edmund exposes the plot, but his wife Isabella convinces Henry to pardon her son.
+In reality, Edmund's wife Isabella (of Castile) had died in 1392, eight years before the plot against Bolingbroke (Henry IV).